TestardR/Gatsby-GraphQL-Blog_App/src/pages/65-post-sixtyFive/index.md

 summary: 'Use Custom Hooks to create create powerful reusable functions '
 ---

-This article was done using my notes from Roy Derks, 2019, From Higher-Order Components (HOC) to React Hooks](https://dev.to/gethackteam/from-higher-order-components-hoc-to-react-hooks-2bm9).
+This article was done using my notes from Roy Derks, 2019, [From Higher-Order Components (HOC) to React Hooks](https://dev.to/gethackteam/from-higher-order-components-hoc-to-react-hooks-2bm9).

 ## Custom Hooks: Building Your Own Hooks